Amish Mafia

 Amish Mafia is an American reality television series that debuted on December 12, 2012, on the Discovery Channel.
 The series follows "Lebanon Levi", along with three of his assistants, who are purported to be a "mafia" in an Amish community.
 Although portrayed by Discovery Channel as documentary "reality" television, the authenticity of the series has been refuted by scholars, local newspapers, and law enforcement.
-The supposed secret organization within the Amish is known to be an entirely fictional creation for entertainment purposes only.
+The supposed secret organization within the Amish is thought to be an entirely fictional creation for entertainment purposes only.
 There have also been accusations of the series being bigoted toward and defaming the Amish people.

 Storyline

 The series follows members of the "Amish Mafia" in their efforts to keep the peace within the Amish community in Lancaster County, Pennsylvania and protect it from outsiders (usually referred to as the "English"), as they deal with internal struggles for power as to who will lead the Mafia.